sdkbox-doc/en/src/achievement/readme.md

 supported backend:
 - playphone
+    + if you using playphone as backend, please call `IAP::init()` to initialize playphone

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Achievement plugin.
 Make sure you setup SDKBOX installer correctly.